inobscuro.com has been my homepage since 2005 and we went through a lot of changes together.

 Creating the logo

-First I played with the lettering in my sketchbook (red, because white is so mainstream).
+First I played with the lettering in my red sketchbook.
 Here are some snippets of my doodling process:

 By the end of this experiment, I had a rough idea of what I wanted.
 Then I did the last batch of sketches:

-My obsession with cats is quite evident (my old portfolio was ChatteNoire.com), and I think it goes perfectly with the name of my website.
+My obsession with cats is quite evident (my old portfolio domain was ChatteNoire.com), and I think it goes perfectly with the name of my website.

 Cats are night creatures and lurking predators, and they’re adorable and elegant at the same time.
 I find this contrast very inspiring, because I feel like my work has these qualities — elegant and “pretty” (depending on your taste), but with a dark undertone.

-These sketches were abandoned in my sketchbooks for a very long time (more than a year, perhaps even 2 years) as I pursued other projects.
-But then I felt a strong desire to create this logo, and finally yesterday I did.
+These concepts laid abandoned in my sketchbooks for a very long time as I pursued other projects.
+But then I felt a strong desire to create this logo, and yesterday I finally did.

 I imported this last batch of sketches into Inkscape and traced the bottom one.
-After that I fixed the letter positions, thickness and curvature to make it perfect and readable at small sizes.
+After that I fixed the letter positions, thickness and curvature to make it consistent and readable at small sizes.

-Here is the final logo and the version with a tagline in Diavlo font (click to see a larger version in my portfolio gallery).
+Here is the final logo and the version with a tagline in Diavlo font.

 I also made a watermark for digital products which features the URL: